Skip to main content

 Treating CF is complicated and time-consuming; people with CF typically spend 2 to 2.5 hours daily on treatment.

-Generally, digital technologies are increasingly used to help people monitor their health and fitness via activity trackers and mobile phone apps.
-For people with CF, digital technologies are used for tracking and improving how they manage their treatment.
-Some technologies allow information to be uploaded to the Internet, so individuals and their healthcare teams can immediately use this information to monitor and improve treatment.
+People increasingly use digital technologies to monitor their health and fitness via activity trackers and mobile phone applications.
+People with CF use digital technologies for tracking and improving how they manage their treatment.
+Some technologies allow information to be uploaded to the internet, so individuals and their healthcare teams can immediately use this information to monitor and improve treatment.

 What did we want to find out?

-Can digital technology help people with CF adhere to their inhaled treatments?
+Can digital technology help people with CF stick to their inhaled treatments?

 Do digital technologies for monitoring adherence have any unwanted or harmful effects?